Piyush811999/blog/src/posts/Reading Logs.md

 ### Week-7
 Happy with the consistency this week.
-I started reading [The Myth of Sisyphus](https://www.goodreads.com/book/show/91950.The_Myth_of_Sisyphus) it's a bit tough to read in the sense that's Philosophical book and If I don't write my understanding and thoughts alongside reading it, reading it would be pointless.
+I started reading [The Myth of Sisyphus](https://www.goodreads.com/book/show/91950.The_Myth_of_Sisyphus) it's a bit tough to read in the sense that it is a Philosophical book and If I don't write my understanding and thoughts alongside reading it, reading it would be pointless.

 | Date       | Book/s                                                                                           | Pages/Percent Read | Chapters Read                           |
 | ---------- | ------------------------------------------------------------------------------------------------ | ------------------ | --------------------------------------- |